Reverse a Number in Python

 Large Numbers

-When it comes to huge numbers, numerical/mathematical approaches (using the principle of exhaustion/loops or utilizing arithmetic calculations) will generally be quicker than working with strings and the related memory space that they will take up.
+When it comes to huge numbers, mathematical approaches (using loops or arithmetic calculations) will generally be quicker than working with strings and the related memory space that they will take up.

 Floating-Point Numbers

-Typically, reversing a number involves integers, however, when you are reversing floating-point numbers, you must work the integer and decimal parts independently by:
+Typically, reversing a number involves integers.
+However, when reversing floating-point numbers, you must work the integer and decimal parts independently by:

-2) Reverse each of the halves as if strings.
+2. Reversing each of the halves as strings

-3) Put the pieces back together while still observing the decimal point and the appropriate sign for the number.
+3. Putting the pieces back together while observing the decimal point and the appropriate sign for the number

 num_str = str(abs(num))